Research on how readers

 Last year, I began a science fiction and fantasy readers survey aimed at understanding readers’ desires.
 My university praxis prompted the research.
-I wanted to understand what reader’s prefered and observe how this influenced my creative choices.
+I wanted to understand what reader’s

 While the research continues and the survey remains open to participants, I’ve been asked to share the responses provided so far.
 If you have any problems viewing the screen captures, click on the image to enlarge it or subscribe below to receive access to the full results.